Eligible for a Bard PowerPort lawsuit?

 - FIND OUT IF YOU OR A LOVED ONE QUALIFY FOR A BARD POWERPOINT LAWSUIT

-A defective polymer design used with the Bard PowerPort increases the risk of catheter bloodstream infections, dangerous blood clots and punctured blood vessels, according to allegations raised in a recently filed product liability lawsuit.
+In one of the first of many Bard PowerPort lawsuits expected to be filed in the coming years, a New Jersey resident claims a defective polymer design used with the Bard PowerPort increases the risk of catheter bloodstream infections, dangerous blood clots and punctured blood vessels.

 Mary Nelk brought the complaint (PDF) last week in the U.S. District Court for the District of New Jersey, indicating that she suffered severe injuries from a Bard PowerPort ClearVue Implantable Port, which was manufactured and sold by Becton Dickinson and Company, and it’s C.R.
 Bard and Bard Access Systems, Inc. subsidiaries.